 Su Golder is an Associate Professor at the Department of Health Sciences within the University of York, York, UK.
 She is a qualified information specialist, researcher, and experienced methodologist.
 She has worked in lots of different settings and has a breadth of experience in supporting systematic reviews of healthcare interventions for over 20 years.
 She has specialist expertise and teaching experience in systematic review methodology - particularly systematic reviews of adverse effects and collecting data from unpublished sources and social media.
 Her PhD on optimising the retrieval of adverse effects data was funded by the MRC and has made an important contribution to the retrieval of information on adverse effects both nationally and internationally.
 Her current research is on the use of unpublished data, text mining and social media to maximise the efficiency and effectiveness of the retrieval of adverse effects data and has been funded by the National Institute for Health Research (NIHR).
 She has been a co-convenor of the Cochrane Adverse Effects Methods group since its inception in 2007, is a member of the Cochrane Information Retrieval Methods Group, has peer reviewed Cochrane Colloquium abstracts for some years, provided advice and support for Cochrane authors and is a Cochrane review author herself.

-Tianjing Li is an Associate Professor in the Department of Epidemiology at Johns Hopkins Bloomberg School of Public Health, USA, and currently based at the Department of Ophthalmology, School of Medicine, University of Colorado Denver, USA.
+Tianjing Li Li is an Associate Professor in the Department of Ophthalmology at University of Colorado Denver with a secondary appointment in the Department of Epidemiology at University of Colorado School of Public Health, USA.
 As well as Co-Convening the Cochrane Comparing Multiple Interventions Methods Group, Tianjing has worked with Cochrane in various capacities over the last 15 years, including as Associate Director of Cochrane United States from 2012 to 2018, serving on the Centre Director Executive from 2016-2018, and as Coordinating Editor for Cochrane Eyes and Vision.
 She is also an Associate Scientific Editor of the recently launched Cochrane Handbook for Systematic Reviews of Interventions.
-Outside of Cochrane, Tianjing serves as a Co-Editor-in-Chief for the journal Trials and the Reviews Editor for JAMA Ophthalmology.
-She is an elected member of the Society for Research Synthesis Methodology and was awarded the Society's inaugural Early Career Award in 2016.
+Outside of Cochrane, Tianjing serves as a Co-Editor-in-Chief for the journal Trials, the Reviews Editor for JAMA Ophthalmology, a statistical editor for Annals of Internal Medicine.
+She is the President-Elect of the Society for Research Synthesis Methodology and was awarded the Society's inaugural Early Career Award in 2016.
 She has taught numerous courses and workshops internationally on methods for systematic review, clinical trial, and epidemiology, including the Risk of Bias 2 tool and network meta-analysis.
 Tianjing’s research interests span the scope of more than half of the Cochrane Methods Groups, including network meta-analysis, adverse events, priority setting, bias, patient-reported outcomes, qualitative research, GRADE, rapid reviews, and information retrieval.

 Karel G.M.
 (Carl) Moons is Professor of Clinical Epidemiology and Director of Research at the Julius Center for Health Sciences and Primary Care at the Universitair Medisch Centrum (UMC) in the Netherlands and affiliated with VanderBilt University (US).
 His experience covers the full range of design, conduct, data analysis, reporting and dissemination of medical research and its findings.
 This varies from primary research on the evaluation of medical devices and tests for diagnosis, prognosis, screening and monitoring, to etiological studies and randomised therapeutic trials, to meta-epidemiological studies using aggregate and individual participant data.
 His main focus concerns improving the methods and approaches for evaluation and implementation of medical devices, (bio)markers and prediction models.
 He has been involved in >500 peer reviewed publications, books and book chapters, and principal investigator in numerous international clinical studies and networks funded by various international organisations (EU, NHS, NIH).
 He is chair of the Dutch Reporting and Expert center for Unintended effects of Implants and co-initiator of the new nationwide initiative ‘Health Innovation Infrastructure (Hii) Holland’, that aims to bring new medical devices in a responsible way to the healthcare system.
 He Co-chairs the Methods Executive and is a Co-convenor of the Prognosis Methods Group.